nss-day-cohort-24/capstone-details-uix/capstone-presentation.md

-# NSS Capstone Presentation Instructions
+# NSS Capstone UIX Presentation Instructions

 Each presentation should take approximately **7 minutes** and cover the following material: